 11 Uses for Leftover Benjamin Moore Paint

 2. Make your furniture pop with stencils.
-After you are done with a whole room painting project, add a little fun flair with some stenciled art on the furniture in the room to make it match well.
+After you are done with a whole room painting project, add a little fun flair with some stencilled art on the furniture in the room to make it match well.

 3. Paint your front door.
-If the color you used is for either exterior or interior, you can paint your front door to add an accent to your home.
+If the colour you used is for either exterior or interior, you can paint your front door to add an accent to your home.
 It doesn’t require a lot of paint to do so.

-4. If you like accents take off your electrical outlet covers and paint them with your leftover Benjamin Moore Paints.
+4. If you like accents, take off your electrical outlet covers and paint them with your leftover Benjamin Moore Paints.

-5. Go thrift shopping and use your leftover paint to make a new furniture find look new again.
+5. Go thrift shopping and use your leftover paint to make new furniture look new again.
 Make sure you remove any old paint as it might contain lead, depending on how old the piece was.

 11. Save some for touch-ups.
 You may find that you have areas where paint chips or comes off or a spot you missed.
 Using the Benjamin Moore Paint that you have leftover for touch-ups is a great way to use it up, especially if you don’t have much left.
-Pay attention to when you should throw it out though by adding a date to when it was first opened on top.
+Pay attention to when you should throw it out, though, by adding a date to when it was first opened on top.
 While many paints can be used for several years, it is always a good idea to know rather than guess.